|Nutrition Facts (per serving)|

-Place the chicken in a shallow glass baking dish and brush with part of the marinade.
+Place the chicken in a shallow glass baking dish and brush with part of the glazing sauce.

-Note: These chicken wings can also be deep-fried: toss the wings in a flour/cornstarch coating (use as much cornstarch/flour as needed, keeping a 1 to 1 ratio between the two) and deep-fry until crispy and well cooked.
-Drain on paper towels and toss in the marinade.
+These chicken wings can also be deep-fried: toss the wings in a flour/cornstarch coating (use as much cornstarch/flour as needed, keeping a 1 to 1 ratio between the two) and deep-fry until crispy and well cooked.
+Drain on paper towels and toss in the glazing sauce.